jeresig/node-pastec/README.md

         });
     });

 The image at the specified URL is not added to the Pastec index.
 The object returned as a match would look something like this:

     {
-        score: '97.60',
-        target_overlap_percent: '99.98',
-        overlay: 'overlay/?query=sample/test1.jpg&target=sample/test2.jpg&m21=-3.87874e-05&m22=1.00005&m23=-0.0119187&m11=1.00005&m13=-0.00554278&m12=3.87874e-05',
-        query_overlap_percent: '100.00',
-        filepath: 'sample/test2.jpg'
+        "filepath":"./3107100095036_002.jpg",
+        "rects":{"height":636,"width":421,"x":43,"y":62},
+        "score":42
     }

 ## del(ID, callback)

-Given a specified MatchEngine file ID (for example `"sample/test.jpg"`), delete that particular image from the index.
+Given a specified Pastec file ID (for example `1234`), delete that particular image from the index.
 It will no longer be returned in the results.

+## saveIndex(indexFile, callback)

+Save the image similarity index to the server at the specified `indexFile` location.
+Note that the path to the `indexFile` is to a path relative to the server, not the local environment.

 Credits
 ===